EstelleGvl/unknownhands/pages/explore-database.md

   console.log(`✅ Filtered Historical People: ${DATA.hp.length} scribes (from ${hp.length} total)`);

-  // Filter Monastic Institutions to show only those linked to PUs or HPs console.log('🔍 Filtering Monastic Institutions to show only those linked to PUs or HPs...');
+  // Filter Monastic Institutions to show only those linked to PUs or HPs console.log('Filtering Monastic Institutions to show only those linked to PUs or HPs...');
   const linkedMIIds = new Set();

   // Check for PUs pointing to MIs (pointer field)